Charles Bean: The National Archives of Australia

 The National Archives of Australia for which Bean was a leading advocate contains more than 40 million items, mainly Australian Government records from Federation in 1901 to the present - records about key events and decisions that have shaped Australian history.
 The collection is considered irreplaceable.

 Parks and Playgrounds Movement NSW

-As the founder of this Movement, Bean was instrumental in bringing together the early town planning and conservation movements and ensuring the establishment of a network of green spaces throughout the Greater Sydney Region.
-These green spaces, ranged from playgrounds and sporting fields to public gardens and bushland-parks.
-The qualities of beauty, health, engagement and joy they embody and inspire, are a critical part of Bean's legacy.
+As the founder of this movement, Bean was instrumental in bringing together the early town planning and conservation movements and ensuring the establishment of a network of green spaces throughout the Greater Sydney Region.
+These green spaces ranged from playgrounds and sporting fields to public gardens and bushland-parks.